SAP-samples/abap-platform-fiori-feature-showcase/README.md

 * code snippets and where to find them in the source code,
 * and in some cases, a link to the official RAP documentation for more information.

-Alternatively, you can search for an annotation in the Guide, get the search term, and use it to locate the UI feature in the app.
+Alternatively, you can search for an annotation in the Guide/Wiki, get the search term, and use it to locate the UI feature in the app.
 If the annotation cannot be found, it could simply mean that it is not showcased in the current release.

 <br/>